Alan Cottrill

 Alan Cottrill is an American sculptor and entrepreneur who created the statue of Thomas Edison, on display in the United States Capitol's National Statuary Hall, and Don Colossus, a 15-foot bronze statue of Donald Trump.
 He and his wife Susan co-founded the international pizza chain Four Star Pizza.

 Career and studio

 Cottrill specializes in large-scale bronze figurative works.
 Over more than 30 years he has created over 500 life-size or larger monuments installed throughout the United States.

 In 1990 Cottrill first worked with clay and soon sold his business interests to pursue sculpture full-time.
 He studied at the Art Students League and National Academy of Design in New York City and took anatomy courses using cadavers at Columbia Medical Center.

-The Alan Cottrill Sculpture Studio and Museum in Zanesville displays over 400 bronze pieces (more than 60 life-size or larger)—the largest collection by any living sculptor.
-Visitors often see Cottrill and his artisans (including Duane since 1995 and Rachel since 2009) at work.
-Bronze casting is done at a foundry five miles away co-founded in 1994 with Charles Leasure.
-The museum is the top-rated attraction in the Zanesville area on TripAdvisor.

 Early life and business career

 Cottrill was born and raised in Zanesville, Ohio.
 After brief college attendance, U.S. Army service, and truck driving, he entered the fast-food industry.
 He met his second wife, Susan, while owning Domino's franchises and together they founded Four Star Pizza, which grew into a successful multi-national chain.
 Business travel on U.S. government trade missions exposed him to major art museums worldwide, sparking his interest in art collecting and painting.